 In addition, it can give you more insights and elaborate answers if you have a particular question.
 Not to mention, it can also be used when you do not have a specific question that you want to be answered.
 What is more, it is very helpful to analyze a certain situation in a more in-depth analysis since you are able to identify all possible factors to the bigger picture.

-However, be reminded that it could be a bit complicated to deal with and you might not find it super easy to work your way around it especially if you are a beginner since it uses more cards compared to the three card and five-card spreads.
+However, be reminded that it could be a bit complicated to deal with and you might not find it super easy to work your way around it especially if you are a beginner since it uses more cards compared to the three-card and five-card spreads.
 Of course, practice makes perfect.
 If you’re bored with simpler tarot spreads, get acquainted with the Celtic Cross.

 Here is a common variation or position of the Celtic Cross Spread.
-Let us try to break down each part and what each card holds for:
+I’ll try to break down each part and what each card holds for:

 1. Present situation – It refers to the current situation or phase of the seeker.
 It also reveals what is happening or the state of mind of the querent.

 2. Challenge – The present problem the seeker facing at the moment.

 3. Past – An event in the past that has caused the present situation.

 4. Recent past – This refers to the possible events in the recent past that contributed or led to the current situation.

 5. Future – This refers to the future that is yet to come in the inquirer’s life.

 6. Outcome – The possible result if the situation remains the same.